-- The <[₹] ᠔2> enables you to shoot while not touching the camera mounted on a tripod.
-This prevents camera shake while you shoot still lifes or bulb exposures. - After taking self-timer shots, playing back the image (p.236) to check focus and exposure is recommended. - When using the self-timer to shoot only yourself, use focus lock (p.69) on an object at about the same distance as where you will stand. - To cancel the self-timer after it starts, press the <DRIVE> button.
+- The < ₺₺₺ or book of the second s - After taking self-timer shots, playing back the image (p.236) to check focus and exposure is recommended. - When using the self-timer to shoot only yourself, use focus lock (p.69) on an object at about the same distance as where you will stand. - To cancel the self-timer after it starts, press the <DRIVE> button.